 1. No Place Like Home, funded by the Sierra Club, consists of two U.S. women who are climate activists exploring the emotional and spiritual side of climate change.
 Having listened to three full episodes and the start of about three others, I’ve decided this one is not my cup-of-tea, although they “interview” some great people, partly because for most of the old podcasts, the interviews are really just recorded snippets of conversation from a person, and they spend most of their time analyzing what the guest just said in light of their own experience (often noting that they also have had the same thought) – instead of having a conversation with the guest and focusing on the guest’s work.
 However, their last podcast was a great live interview of Mary Annaïse Heglar, a leading climate activist.
 But, many may find this just what they need, some way of connecting what scientists, artists, and faith leaders are saying to themselves.
 Maybe I’m just a little bit too dry of a scientist. https://www.noplacelikehomepodcast.com/.

 2. Climate Change Unfolding.
-I am beginning to get addicted to this podcast series.
+I was addicted for a while to this podcast series.
 Sam Ward is a world-competitive kayaker/tourism businessman who has lived in Uganda for 15 years, and he discusses his journey as he starts really diving into climate action after the birth of his son.
 He illustrates how he’s taking steps as a business owner and personally, but he also reflects on the issue as a whole and how it has impacted Uganda (with a very sad story).
 Although he can repeatedly get off tangent – as he admits himself, he does it in a humorous, endearing way.
 A couple episodes where he illustrates about how to talk others into changing tend to get into the ‘sales’ talks he has given his employees, but the majority of his ‘casts are inspiring.
-As I move into Episode 15, I’m looking forward to some more facts-based story-telling, because he’s very good at it.
+So far there are 21 episodes, stopping shortly after the start of COVID.
+I’m looking forward to some more facts-based story-telling, because he’s very good at it.

 - Episode 3 is a very good one about how to work out the carbon footprint of a small business, but includes a discussion of responsibility – how many degrees out does an organization become responsible for what its users do? https://soundcloud.com/user-610699578/episode-3-how-to-work-out-the-carbon-footprint-of-a-business.